dbasu-umass/clptheory/README.md

 <!-- badges: end -->

-The goal of clptheory (*classical price theory*) is to create a suite of functions to compute the uniform rate of profit, the vector of price of production and the vector of labor values for different specifications of the circulating capital model and the capital stock model.
+The goal of clptheory (*classical price theory*) is to create a suite of functions to implement the classical theory of prices.
+The functions in this package computes the uniform rate of profit, the vector of price of production and the vector of labor values for different specifications of the circulating capital model and the capital stock model.
+The functions also computes various regression- and non-regression-based measures of deviation between the vector of *all possible* relative prices of production and the vector of *all possible* relative labor values.

 ## Installation